Manifold Fitting in Ambient Space

-\begin{remark} Intuitively, this definition for the heat kernel approximation makes sense.
-When we consider a small patch of the manifold around the point $x$ and this patch is close to the tangent space of the manifold at $x$, then we can expect the heat kernel of the manifold to be close to the heat kernel in euclidean space.
-We use the simple example of the 3-dimensional hyperbolic space, $\mathbb{H}^3_k$ with $-k^2$ curvature, then its heat kernel is given as
+\begin{remark} Intuitively, this definition for the heat-kernel approximation makes sense.
+When we consider a small patch of the manifold around the point $\bfx$, and this patch is close to the tangent space of the manifold at $\bfx$, we can then expect the heat kernel of the manifold to behave similarly to the heat kernel in Euclidean space.
+We use the simple example of the three-dimensional hyperbolic space $\mathbb{H}^3_k$ with $-k^2$ curvature: its heat kernel is